Quantum gravity with purely virtual particles from asymptotically local quantum field theory: The nonlocal theories we consider here

-The local limit is defined by rescaling $P$ and $Q$ by $\lambda $ and $ \lambda ^{-1}$, respectively, where $\lambda $ is a positive factor, and then letting $\lambda $ tend to infinity.
+To begin with, we define the local limit as follows: we rescale $P$ and $Q$ by $\lambda $ and $\lambda ^{-1}$, respectively, where $\lambda $ is a positive factor, and then let $\lambda $ tend to infinity.
 We assume that $Q$ tends to $P$ on the real axis:

 The functions $Q$ we consider in this paper are